 A RIDICULOUSLY BRIEF HISTORY

-I was also a prominent participant in the spoken word/open mic scene in New York City between 1996 and 2004, hosted various local open mics across NYC and New Jersey, and was nominated for a Pushcart Prize, too, besides holding an MFA in poetry writing from Brooklyn College, class of 2003.
+I was a prominent participant in the spoken word/open mic scene in New York City between 1996 and 2004, hosted various local open mics across NYC and New Jersey, and was nominated for a Pushcart Prize, too, besides holding an MFA in poetry writing from Brooklyn College, class of 2003.
+Most recently, I was a featured reader at the 2018 New York City Poetry Festival on Governor’s Island.

 A FEATURED READING